Sree Rama Varma Higher Secondary School: Architecture

 The architecture of the school showcases the British architectural styling of colonial Kerala.
 It is a two-story building built using primarily lime and teak wood.
 The floor and roof utilize terracotta tiles.

 ISRO Space Museum

-Donated by the Indian Space Research Organization (ISRO) during the term of the former chairman Krishnaswamy Kasturirangan (a former student of the school), the school contains a Space Museum, which showcases the ISRO's space research and educates students in space science.
+Donated by the Indian Space Research Organization (ISRO) during the term of the former chairman Krishnaswamy Kasturirangan, who is also an alumnus of the school, the school contains a Space Museum, which showcases the ISRO's space research and educates students in space science.
 The museum displays miniature replicas of ISRO's satellites as well as satellite launch vehicles.
 The exhibits educate students on various kinds of satellites and launch techniques, namely the ISRO's Polar Satellite Launch Vehicle, geosynchronous satellites, and related technologies and applications such as remote sensing.
 It was inaugurated by former President of India Dr. A. P. J. Abdul Kalam on 19 December 2006.